xSparky911x/mod-gathering-experience/README.md

 ## Usage

 Once installed and enabled, the module works automatically.
 Players will receive XP when they gather items from supported professions.
+The basexp is stored in the database and can be adjusted on the fly.
+No need to recompile the server everytime.
+Once the appropriate command is used, the new value will be saved to the database and reloaded to memory making the changes live immediately

 ### Commands

-All commands require GM level access:
+All commands require GM level 2 access:

 - `.gathering version`: Displays the current version of the module
 - `.gathering reload`: Reloads all gathering data from the database